Michaelangel007/easing/README.md

 We'll drop the `ease` prefix since

-* These will be in a namespace, and
+* These functions will be in a namespace anyways, and
 * It provides a visual mnemonic to know which easing functions take 1 argument vs 5 arguments.